Frequently Asked Questions

 - After your student’s two-day visit, the admissions team will review your student’s files and make a final decision.

 - The Winston School will not accept a pupil with exceptional needs if The Winston School cannot provide or ensure the provisions of service outlined in the pupil’s IEP.

 Please make sure to sign up for the open house under our Inquire Now tab, or on the front page pop-up.
 If you cannot attend the open house during that month, please contact the front office at (858) 259-8155.

 FAQ #3: How many students attend Winston on average?

-The Winston School has approximately 100 students with the population being 40% girls and 60% boys.
+The Winston School has approximately 100 students with the population identifying as 35% girls and 65% boys.